Skip to main content

 Here is the short version of this policy:

 • We collect what we need to run the Service.
-Your email and name so you can sign in, your IP address in hashed form so we can detect abuse, and the queries and citations you send us — because that is the Service.
+Your email and name so you can sign in, your IP address in hashed form so we can detect abuse, and the queries, citations, answers, and receipts you send us or receive from us — because that is the Service.

-• We use a small set of vendors: Clerk for sign-in, Supabase for the account database, Vercel for hosting and web analytics, and Plausible for privacy-friendly product analytics.
+• We use a defined set of vendors: Clerk for sign-in, Supabase for the account database, Vercel for hosting and web analytics, Plausible for product analytics, CookieYes for consent management, Google Tag Manager and Google Analytics for attribution/funnel analytics, LinkedIn Insight Tag for marketing attribution and retargeting, RB2B for B2B visitor identification, and HubSpot for contact management and marketing follow-up.

 • If you want your data out, or want to know what we have, email stephen@lawengine.ai.
 A human reads it.